redhat-gpte-labs/practical-intro-to-container-security/lab9.md

 # atomic scan --help
 ~~~

 Look at the contents of the ```/var/lib/atomic/openscap``` directory on the {{SERVER_0}} host and you should see the scanner’s results.
 The scanner runs as a container and writes the results in the host’s file system using a bind mount.
-The scanning tools do not run as privileged containers but they are able to mount up a read-only rootfs along with a writeable directory on the host’s file system so the scanner can write the output.
+The scanning tools do not run as privileged containers but they are able to mount up a read-only rootfs along with a write-able directory on the host’s file system so the scanner can write the output.
 You’ll lean more about this feature in the final lab.

 ~~~shell
 # ls -R /var/lib/atomic/openscap/